MicrosoftDocs/architecture-center/docs/example-scenario/analytics/ingest-faa-swim-analyze-flight-data-content.md

 SWIM is a NAS information system.
 It's an FAA cloud-based service that provides publicly available FAA SWIM content to FAA-approved consumers via Solace JMS messaging.

-SWIM's goal is to deliver the right information to the right people at the right time.
-This information-sharing platform offers a single point of access for aviation data, with producers of data publishing it once and users accessing the information they need through a single connection.
-And as you can see it has multiple data producers and depending on what type of data you need; you can subscribe to one or more of them.
-Basically, this is a typical publish and subscribe architecture.
-So, in Summary SWIM provides access to aviation information through a single connection.
-The goal is to ingest and analyze it.
+ This information-sharing platform provides a single point of access for aviation data.
+Data producers publishing data once, and users access the information they need through a single connection.
+It provides multiple data producers.
+Depending on the type of data you need, you can subscribe to one or more of them.
+It's a typical Publisher-Subscriber architecture.

 ## Considerations